jonybekov/kd-tree-typescript/Readme.md

-# k-d Tree JavaScript Library
+# k-d Tree Typescript Library

-A basic but super fast JavaScript implementation of the k-dimensional tree data structure.
+Re-written version of k-dimensional tree data structure in TypeScript

-As of version 1.01, the library is defined as an UMD module (based on https://github.com/umdjs/umd/blob/master/commonjsStrict.js).
+This version is bundled as ESM and IIFE.
+You can just import it in your TS projection

 In computer science, a [k-d tree](http://en.wikipedia.org/wiki/K-d_tree) (short for k-dimensional tree) is a space-partitioning data structure for organizing points in a k-dimensional space. k-d trees are a useful data structure for several applications, such as searches involving a multidimensional search key (e.g. range searches and nearest neighbor searches). k-d trees are a special case of binary space partitioning trees.